 Call for larger groups 719-368-9524

-Price includes lodging and meals at Barr Camp.
+Price includes lodging and meals at Barr Camp and trailhead parking.

 Pikes Peak Alpine School operates under special use permits from the USDA Forest Service, Pike National Forest and is an equal opportunity service provider & employer